nadunindunil/awesome-material-ui/README.md

 ## Boilerplates

-A list of starter projects and boilerplates built with Material UI Design.
+A list of starter projects and boilerplates built with Material-UI Design.

 - [create-react-app-material-ui](https://github.com/katopz/create-react-app-material-ui) - Simple Create React App with Material-UI form submit example.
-- [react-materialui-boilerplate](https://github.com/syedabuthahirm/react-materialui-boilerplate) - A starter kit for react and material UI.
+- [react-materialui-boilerplate](https://github.com/syedabuthahirm/react-materialui-boilerplate) - A starter kit for react and Material-UI.
 - [gatsby-starter-material-ui](https://github.com/nareshbhatia/gatsby-starter-material-ui) - A starter template for Gatsby using Material-UI.

 ## Contributing